agero-core/api-info/README.md

    },
    "application":{
       "customApplicationDescription":"Application description specific to the application",
-      "customerApplicationInfo":"Application Info specific to the application" }
+      "customApplicationInfo":"Application Info specific to the application" }
 }
 ```